etiennedevaux/planner/README.md

 A proof of concept page has been created to ensure that the technology could return decimal latitude and longitude, suitable for use in both the Google Maps and Altitude Angel APIs, and is stored within the project space on GitHub.

-THe POC file is called [PostCodeLookup](https://etiennedevaux.github.io/planner/projectdocuments/poccode/PostCodeLookup.html) and provides the latitude and longitude in the correct format for a single postcode (CV31 3PE).
+The POC file is called [PostCodeLookup](https://etiennedevaux.github.io/planner/projectdocuments/poccode/PostCodeLookup.html) and provides the latitude and longitude in the correct format for a single postcode (CV31 3PE).
 The code to input any postcode was not required to prove the concept, but will be within the final project.

-### 1.5.4 Link to Altitude Angel Drone Flight API
+### 1.5.5 Link to Altitude Angel Drone Flight API

 The smooth operation of this site requires mapping of proposed flight locations.
 On its own this is sufficient for the core strategy.
 However that does still leave the users needing to cross-reference with air traffic data.
 Using the Altitude Angel API an air traffic map can be integrated.
 The API for this is commercial, and offers a 1 month free trial.
 Altitude Angel have agreed to grant me free access for academic purposes until the end of August 2021, allowing me to incorporate it into my project.
 Should problems occur then this feature may need to be deprecated.